 There can be a negative stigma towards children with ODD.
 However, it’s vitally important to use praise and rewards when the child engages in appropriate or desired behaviour (such as completing a task/chore, helping a friend, finishing homework etc.).
 Parents should always acknowledge positive behaviour, letting their child know they did a great job and offering rewards (extra play time, choosing family activity, etc.) Staying consistent with consequences and rewards further demonstrates to the child that their choices can either create a positive or negative experience.

 It’s important to understand that children with ODD are easily frustrated and often display temper tantrums as they are struggling to regulate their feelings.
 While parents may also feel discouraged in that moment, it’s best to ask, “How are you feeling right now?” rather than “What should you be doing right now?”
 And validate their feeling by sharing that you understand that emotion and feel that way too sometimes.
 Follow through by linking their feelings to the behaviour, for example by saying, “It’s ok for you to feel angry, but it’s not ok for you to shout at me.
 Before I ask you to follow my directions again, lets deal with your anger together by practicing our breathing exercises.”
 By validating their feelings and then calmly addressing them, you can help deescalate the child’s anger before it escalates while still explaining to them that their behaviour was unacceptable.

 These parent management strategies should be discussed with teachers and/or therapists to ensure that everyone is using the same strategies consistently.
-At the Integrated International School, we provide a collaborative learning environment that benefits individual students as teachers, support specialists and parents work closely together to achieve their academic and social potential.
+At the Integrated International School, we provide a collaborative learning environment suitable for special needs education that benefits individual students as teachers, support specialists and parents work closely together to achieve their academic and social potential.

 Take a look at our helpful infographic to better understand this behaviour, you can download it here.